ontio/ontology/README.md

 * For the seed node, the `NodePort` is same with the port in `SeedList` part.
 * For each non-seed node, the `NodePort` should have different port.
 * Also need to make sure the `HttpJsonPort` and `HttpLocalPort` for each node is not conflict on current host.
+* Each node should have different "MinerName" field, "c1", "c2", "c3" and "c4" respectively.

+After changed the configuration file, we also need to generate wallet for each node.
+Please follow the steps in multi-hosts deployment section above.

 Here's an example: